Irina2017/pmid-gene-extractor/README.md

 poetry run pmid-gene-parser --pmid 38790019 --output results.csv

-# In this case output is not stored to the file
+# Without output option, progam will output some statistics about the genes
-# Progam will output some statistics about the genes but with different field than above
+# but in different format than above
 poetry run pmid-gene-parser --pmid 38790019

 #help